getspams/spams-devel/swig/python/README.md

-# SPAMS 2.6 and python3.x
+# SPAMS 2.6.1 and python

 This directory contains files to install and use (at the end) the python interfaces to the functions of SPAMS library already interfaced with matlab.